I never thought these words would ever come out of my mouth. EVER.

 I wasn’t sure how long I was supposed to grieve.
 Three months didn’t seem long enough.
 I had just lost a baby.

 Some people undermine a miscarriage if the fetus was only a few weeks old.
 I realized that when I told people I was only three months along.

 Inside my body was a living being.
 I felt it.
 My body was changing and it was growing rapidly.
 I wondered if it was a boy or a girl and I would have found out with the new blood tests.
 But I didn’t get to find out.

-My dream of having a family was gone.
 All the special memories of when I found out I was pregnant and when we went to Disney were now lost.

 What would I do with the pregnancy test I saved as a memento?
 I just looked at it and cried.
 I cried for the loss of something I never knew.
 A life, a child, a memory.

-We decided to try again.
 I was told to use the “smiley face” ovulation kits.
 It was pretty nerve wracking.
 This was 6 years ago.
 But now technology has gotten so much better.
 If I would have known about a new fertility product, Eveline, I probably would have been less stressed.
 It provides an accurate forecast of your LH surge and subsequent ovulation then tracks it all on your phone.